-Since 1981, ARAUCO has financially supported three schools: Arauco, Constitución and Cholguán, which combined have over 1.200 students.
-The three establishments are recognized for their levels of academic excellence and their achievements in the comprehensive development of their students.
-Campus ARAUCO combines education and practical training in the
+Since 1981, ARAUCO has financially supported three schools: Arauco, Constitución and Cholguán, which combined have over 1,200 students each year.
+The three establishments are recognized for their levels of academic excellence and their achievements in the comprehensive development of their students, where 2 of the schools ARAUCO supports where among the 100 best schools according to PAES 2022.